Vintage Crop: Background

 Vintage Crop was a chestnut gelding with a white star and three white socks bred in the United Kingdom by Bertram and Diana Firestone.
 He was from the first crop of foals sired by Rousillon an American stallion who raced in Europe, winning the Queen Anne Stakes, Sussex Stakes and Prix du Moulin in 1985.
 The best of his other offspring included the double Eddie Read Handicap winner Fastness and the Challenge Stakes winner Sally Rous.
 Vintage Crop's dam Overplay won two minor races and finished third in the Ribblesdale Stakes in 1981.
 Vintage Crop entered the ownership of Michael Smurfit and was sent into training with Dermot Weld at the Curragh.

 Racing career

 Early career

-Vintage Crop began his racing career by winning a two-mile flat race at Thurles Racecourse in October 1991 and was then campaigned in National Hunt races, winning two novice hurdle in December.
+Vintage Crop began his racing career by winning a two-mile flat race at Thurles Racecourse in October 1991 and was then campaigned in National Hunt races, winning two novice hurdles in December.
 He returned to the flat in 1992, winning handicap races at Gowran Park and Tralee and finishing fifth to Mashaallah when moved up in class for the Group One Irish St. Leger at the Curragh Racecourse.
 In October he was sent to England to contest the Cesarewitch Handicap over two and a quarter miles at Newmarket Racecourse.
 Carrying a weight of 132 pounds he took the lead a quarter of a mile from the finish and drew away to win by eight lengths.